alberanid/medialocator/README.md

 Where **preserve** and **classic** are two comma-separated tags to search for.
 If `-output-file` is not specified, the list will be printed to standard output.

+It's also possible to get the complete list of all media parts with the `-list-all` option.

 ## Copyright

 Davide Alberani <da@mimante.net> 2025.